GingerBreadCap’s Hot Summer 2022

 Women Investing in Women

 We’re all about representation.
 And we love having opportunities to nurture this growing ecosystem of women operators, investors and founders across the country.
-In early June, we gathered with nearly two dozen superstars at our fave eatery in Menlo Park, CA (Camper @campermp) to welcome All Raise‘s new CEO Mandela SH Dixon (front row, far left) and network with some leading Bay Area VCs: Jess Lee of Sequoia Capital, Mallun Yen of the Operator Collective, Monique Woodard of Cake Ventures and Aileen Lee of Cowboy Ventures, to name just a few.
+In early June, we gathered with nearly two dozen superstars at our fave eatery in Menlo Park, CA (Camper @campermp) to network with some leading Bay Area VCs: Jess Lee of Sequoia Capital, Mallun Yen of the Operator Collective, Monique Woodard of Cake Ventures and Aileen Lee of Cowboy Ventures, to name just a few.

 Clearing the Air